uber/tcap/README.md

   Options:

     -h, --help                   output usage information
     -V, --version                output the version number
-    -i --interface [interface  network interface name for capture (defaults to first with an address) -f --filter [filter]       packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -b --buffer-size [mb]      size in MiB to buffer between libpcap and app (default: 10) -h --hex                   show hex dumps for all packets -j --json                  show JSON dumps for all parsed frames --color                    enables colors if not connected to a tty.
+    -i --interface <interface>   network interface interfaces (defaults to first with an address) -p --port <port>             a port or ports to track -f --filter <filter>         packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -s --service <service-name>  service name or names to show (default: all services shown) -1 --arg1 <arg1-method>      arg1 method or methods to show (default: all arg1 methods shown) -r --response <response>     responses to show: O[K], N[otOk], E[rror] (default: all shown) -b --buffer-size <mb>        size in MiB to buffer between libpcap and app (default: 10) -x --hex                     show hex dumps for all packets --inspect                    show JSON dumps for all parsed frames --color                      enables colors if not connected to a tty.
     --no-color                   disables colors if connected to a tty.
 ```

 ## Example